 Zygomatic and Oncology Dental Implants

-Following traumatic accidents, oncology resections or congenital defects patients present with sections of bone and connecting soft tissue missing.
-These situations can pose a significant physical and psychological effects on the patient.
+Following traumatic accidents, oncology resections or congenital defects, patients present with missing sections of bone and connecting soft tissue.
+These situations can pose significant physical and psychological effects on the patient.

 55° Zygomatic Implants were introduced by Southern Implants in 2002 to accommodate a higher angle for the restorative table to be in the arch and not the palate providing prosthetic versatility.

 More recently, Southern Implants expanded the 55° Zygomatic Implant range with the Oncology Implant and Zygan™ Implant.

 The Oncology Implant has a a 15mm threaded apex and a coronal machined surface that can be exposed to soft tissue in oncology resections.